adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

     (3) designing simple, scalable protocols for flushing and recovering lineage

-What to log?
+What info to log?
+  * record every message that every process receives, including the content and the execution order?
+    * no since content can be arbitrarily large
+    * no since execution order might operate at a batch level (a number of message together), not single message

+    > insight: message content in data processing applications is often output of deterministic computation performed by the sender (easy to recompute)

+    * record the lineage (of object, to be precise) instead of the raw data.
-  * record lineage; lineage of an object consists of the task that created it and lineage of each of the task's arguments
+    Lineage of object consists of the task that created it and the lineage of each of the task’s arguments (a process’s local state and one or more objects).
+Object here is application data and task is description of the computation.
-  * store pointer to application data, called object, and description of computation, called task; each task can take as input a process's local state and one or more objects, and can generate objects (return values) as well as other tasks (nested functions)
-  * in cases where different tasks are executed based on data availability (nondeterminism), applications can record task execution order
+    * if there is nondeterminism in execution order, that task execution order must also be recorded in the lineage
-  * if there is nondeterminism inside the task, application can record such events as part of the task description
+    * if a process executes nondeterministic events during a task, application can record such events as part of the task description

-How to log?
+How to log it?
-  ??
+  * instead of storing the lineage reliably before the task is executed, forward the lineage of each of the task’s inputs with the task invocation (so node executing the task has all info to reconstruct the task's inputs)
+  * in deterministic applications, the lineage need not be forwarded during normal operation and each process only needs to remember the tasks that it has submitted, by storing them in its local lineage stash
+  * in nondeterministic applications, each process must also forward the lineage that it has seen so far

+  > this doesn't scale as the lineage can become very large and forwarding it can be prohibitive, so timely flushing of the local stash is critical

+  * asynchronously flush local stash to a global store with clever garbage collection.
+In this scheme, in the global store each task has a unique identifier and any process may read or append to any task.
+This means that only a single copy of each task is reliably stored, and garbage collection of the stable storage can be handled by a single background process, which erases tasks previous to the last global checkpoint.

 How to recover the logs?
   ??